How to Make a Halloween Haystack

 Transform straw bales into scary-cool outdoor Halloween decorations with a few items from the hardware store.
 It’s easy to make a spooky spider, a cheery mummy, or a grinning Frankenstein’s monster with just a handful of supplies.
 You can choose to make just one or recreate all three!
 Greet this year’s trick-or-treaters with this Halloween haystack trio.
-If it just doesn’t feel like Halloween without decorating a few pumpkins, check out our Chevron No-Carve Pumpkin (all you need is painter’s tape and spray paint!).
+If it just doesn’t feel like Halloween without decorating a few pumpkins, check out our no-carve patterned pumpkin project (all you need is painter’s tape and spray paint!)

 - 3 straw bales

 - Spray paint in green, black, and white

 - Craft foam sheets in green, black, and white

 - Bendable aluminum rods (3/16-in. diameter x .035 gauge)